windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 All supported locales are list in [locales](https://github.com/zotero/zotero/tree/main/chrome/locale).

+> ❗️ Make sure to namespace your Fluent files' name and the keys within them to avoid conflicts with other plugins or Zotero itself.

 **Using a Fluent File in a Document**

 Fluent files you include with your plugin can be applied to a document with a `<link>` element.